UX-Society/Get-Started/started.md

 Web Server is available at http://localhost:1313/ (bind address 127.0.0.1)
 ```

+### Note

-note: you will need to run both the yarn and hugo commands.
+you will need to run both the yarn and hugo commands.
 To do this open another tab in your current terminal or a new terminal. yarn will update the css and hugo should react to the changes from webpack.

 # Usage
 After running hugo and yarn, view the site by going to http://localhost:1313/.
 Most of the files in the site can be ignored, the important files and directories to use are laid out here.